23f2004440/Quiz_master/README.md

 ## Usage
 - Register and log in.
-- Create a new quiz or take an existing one.
+- Create a new quiz(admin) or take an existing one.
 - Answer multiple-choice questions and submit responses.
-- View your score and improve your knowledge.
+- View your score

-## Contributing
-Feel free to contribute by opening issues and submitting pull requests.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Author
-Developed by *Akshit Garg*.
+Developed by *Ayushi*.